 The specific program of studies depends on the focus each student selects and is developed with the advice and consent of the adviser.

-Required Courses in Core Areas
+Required Courses in Core Areas 27 credits

+Required Electives from Core Areas .
+9 credits

-General Electives
+General Electives .
+9 credits

 45 credits

 Major Core Areas